41y08h/fquery/README.md

 ### How does ⚡fquery tackle this problem?

 [fquery](https://github.com/41y08h/fquery) is powered by [flutter_hooks](https://pub.dev/packages/flutter_hooks).
 It is very similar to [swr](https://github.com/vercel/swr) and [react-query](https://github.com/tanstack/query).
 With fquery, you can make use of easy-to-use hooks to retrieve data from a Future and the rest of the process is automated. [fquery](https://github.com/41y08h/fquery) is highly configurable, allowing you to customize it to meet your specific needs.
-You can configure every aspect of FQuery to make it work optimally for your use case.
+You can configure every aspect of it to make it work optimally for your use case.

 ## 📄 Example